fractel/slate/source/includes/_did.md

 #### `url_method`

 When `type` is `URL` then `url_method` is required.
-The URL `value` is expected to be a valid HTTP or HTTPS URL that will accept data when a message is sent to the FracTEL &reg; phone number.
+The URL `value` is expected to be a valid HTTP or HTTPS URL that will accept data when a message is sent to the FracTEL phone number.
 One of three available methods must be specified for the execution.
 - `GET` returns data through query string parameters on a `GET` to the given URL.
 - `POST` returns data as _(application/x-www-form-urlencoded)_ in the body of a `POST` to the given URL.
 - `JSON` returns data as _(application/json)_ in the body of a `POST` to the given URL.